ghost-exodus/super-broccoli/README.md

 # Reputation Checker Using Financial News

-A cli based tool that analyzes financial news headlines about any topic — like companies, policies, or sectors — and shows whether the overall sentiment is positive or negative using AI and visual graphs.
+A CLI based tool that analyzes financial news headlines about any topic — like companies, policies, or sectors — and shows whether the overall sentiment is positive or negative using AI and visual graphs.

 ## How It works: